sighingnow/jekyll-gitbook/_pages/JDS_XM.md

 ### Provide a survey response

+> **NOTE:** Refer to the section Basic Features in Lab 3 - Agent Desktop if you are unfamiliar with testing an incoming call {: .block-warning }

 1. Login to your Agent Desktop and make your state Available
 2. Dial your designated DN and accept the incoming voice interaction
 3. Provide the DTMF input 1 to opt-in to the survey